Measuring sunlight: what instrument to use?

 Pyrgeometers are used to measure longwave infrared radiation and pyranometers are used for short-wave radiation.
 Longwave irradiance is the part of the infra-red radiation that is not emitted by the sun.
 Accurate longwave irradiance measurements are important for understanding long term earth-atmosphere-ocean climate changes.

 It is possible to combine pyrgeometers with pyranometers.
 Using up-and-downfacing pyranometers and pyrgeometers, you may construct a so-called net-radiometer.
 With a net radiometer, four measurements can be made.
 From these 4 measurements, a net energy budget can be calculated.
-This assessment helps us better understand whether solar and infra-red energy is stored or lost from the ground, reflected or emitted back to space.
+This assessment helps us better understand how solar and infra-red energy is stored, reflected or emitted back to space.

 Longwave and shortwave irradiance with a net radiometer and pyrgeometer